opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/adaption/README.md

 {
   "jedis": [
     {
+      "input": {
         "type": "operationName"
       }
+    }
   ]
 }
 ```

 This would blacklist all calls to `setOperationName` (in jedis).
-You can restrict calls to be blacklisted using `value` or `valueRegex` (see above).
+You can restrict calls to be blacklisted using `value` (see above).

 # Advanced use cases